By-Name Lists

 Webinars and Videos

-• How Communities are Using BNL Data To End Homelessness (CAEH webinar, 2021) – Recording and PDF
+• How Communities are Using By-Name Data To End Homelessness (CAEH webinar, 2021) – Recording and PDF

-• Using and Sharing Data to Improve Outcomes For Homeless Veterans (US) (10 min) – Recording
+• Using and Sharing Data to Improve Outcomes For Homeless Veterans (US) (10 min) – Video

 Community Reports and Presentations